 In the Name of the Children takes readers into the trenches of real-time investigations where every second counts and any wrong decision or overlooked fact can have tragic repercussions.
 Rinek offers an insider's perspective of the actual case agents and street detectives who are the boots on the ground in this war at home.
 By placing us inside the heart and mind of a rigorously honest and remarkably self-reflective investigator, we will see with our own eyes what it takes—and what it costs—to try to keep our children safe and to bring to justice those who prey on society's most vulnerable victims.

-In the Name of the Children also explores the evolution of Rinek as a Special Agent—whose unorthodox, empathy-based approach to interviewing suspects made him extraordinarily successful in obtaining confessions—and the toll it took to have such intimate contact with child molesters and murderers.
+With each chapter dedicated to a real case he worked, In the Name of the Children also explores the evolution of Rinek as a Special Agent—whose unorthodox, empathy-based approach to interviewing suspects made him extraordinarily successful in obtaining confessions—and the toll it took to have such intimate contact with child molesters and murderers.
 Beyond exploring the devastating impact of these unthinkable crimes on the victims and their families, this book offers an unprecedented look at how investigators and their loved ones cope while living in the specter of so much suffering.

 I went into this with the presumption that it would be a bunch of short stories or chapters about FBI crimes against children.
 While that was partially correct, it was also a memoir about the author - how he came to work for the FBI, the effects working for the FBI had on him, etc. I was a little disappointed at first, but once I got past my expectations being wrong, I was really interested in the book.
 Sometimes non-fiction audiobooks lose me, but I was engaged in this one the whole time.
 I wish it had covered more cases, but it was well-written and engaging.